digital-land/datasette-builder/README.md

 This repository contains files to build/run a docker image that will collect digital-land database files and serve them using Datasette.

+The sqlite databases are collected from the digital-land-collection S3 bukcet in the AWS digital land dev account on startup.

+It fetches the digital-land.sqlite3 and entity.sqlite3 databases.

+## Github action

+The github action is this repository does not rebuild the docker image, but rather updates the elasticbeanstalk enviroment.
+By update, in this case unless the docker image has changed in the dockerhub (more on that later) we just mean a restart using existing configuration.
+However it will reload the sqlite databases from the collection bucket thereby ensuring the data is up to date.

+The action runs daily.

+## Build & Deployment

+The application is running in Elasticbeanstalk in the digital land AWS dev account.

+Application name: datasette-aws-entity-v2
+Environment: Datasetteawsentityv2-env

+The docker image is built and pushed to dockerhub [https://hub.docker.com/r/digitalland/fact_v2_digital_land](https://hub.docker.com/r/digitalland/fact_v2_digital_land)

+The build of the image, push to dockerhub and inital Elasticbeanstalk was most likely done directly from a developer machine.

+The Elascticbeanstalk applicationuses this run configuration [Dockerrun.aws.json](Dockerrun.aws.json)

 # Licence

 The software in this project is open source and covered by the [LICENSE](LICENSE) file.